 Introduces accounting principles with respect to financial reporting.
 Demonstrates how decision-makers use accounting information for reporting purposes.
 Focuses on the preparation of accounting information and its use in the operation of organizations, as well as methods of analysis and interpretation of accounting information.
-Prerequisites: Placement in ENG 111 or placement in corequisites ENG 111 and ENF 3.
-Competency in Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units, or equivalent.
 Lecture 3 hours per week.